 Wall lights that are installed for a particular task, such as grooming in a bathroom or reading in bed, require a particular height that makes sense.
 Two wall sconces on each side of a bathroom or bedroom vanity mirror should be installed slightly above eye level.
 For bathroom vanity lighting, install the lights on both sides of the mirror at about 60 to 66 inches from the floor.
 For bedside lighting, install wall sconces just above the headboard or a few inches above where your head.

-Generally, you don't want to be able to see the bulb inside the wall light fixture, which makes 60 to 66 inches from the floor a frequently-seen hanging height.
-Stay closer to 60 inches if the ceilings are low ...
-8 feet or less.
-Alternatively, consider installing the lights slightly higher than 66 inches from the floor.
+Generally, you don't want to be able to see the bulb inside the wall light fixture, which makes the standard height for wall lights 60 to 66 inches from the floor.
+If the ceilings are low, stay closer to 60 inches from the floor, or 8 feet or less.
+Alternatively, if the ceilings are higher (10 feet or more), consider installing the lights slightly higher than 66 inches from the floor.

 For a comfortable, soft glow in the room, use wall sconces as accent lighting.
 In particular, sconces that have colored glass covers or a dimmer, provide a warmer glow.
 When installing the wall sconces, do so at a height that prevents glare or blinding effect.
 String lights along the floor or ceiling also provide an even softer bit of light, particularly in a home theater or along a hallway.

 To highlight artwork pieces without creating glare or a shadow, hang wall lights just above or below the piece.
 You can also highlight houseplants by adding an accent light in the planter aimed upwards at the plant.